rockroman/mildew-detection-in-cherry-leaves/README.md

 Preventive measures, including early stopping, were employed to mitigate the risks of overfitting or underfitting the model.

 ### Observations :
+The number of epochs was adjusted to improve prediction accuracy.

 * Model trained with 25 Epochs:
 ![25 Epochs](/assets/images/readmeimages/25epochs.png)
 * Model trained with 30 Epochs: